 Our farmhouse is set in 64 acres (24 hectares) of land, with no other property nearby and stunning 360-degree views of the Pyrenees.
 We are located just outside the village of Montory in the Pays Basque, in the south west of France.
 Our nearest neighbour is over a kilometre away.

-The house has three barns, which are home to swallows, redcaps and barn owls.
+The house has three barns, which are home to swallows, black redstarts and barn owls.
 The swallows love to take an early evening drink from the swimming pool.

-The house offers contemporary living, while retaining traditional features.
-The spacious kitchen/diner also has a seating area with two sofas.
-It is extremely well equipped with modern appliances and also comes with coffee-maker (filter, espresso and cappuccino), fondue set and crepe maker.
-Next to it is the games rooms, with table tennis table, pool table, music system, etc. There is also an extensive DVD library.
+The house offers contemporary living and has a spacious kitchen/diner with a seating area containing two sofas.
+It is extremely well equipped with modern appliances such as an American-style fridge/freezer and coffee-maker (filter, espresso and cappuccino).
+Next to it is the games rooms, with full size table tennis and pool tables.
+There is also an extensive DVD library.

-On the first floor is a large living room, open fireplace, contemporary leather sofas and silk curtains.
+On the first floor is a large living room with an extensive DVD and music library.
 The spacious bedrooms are furnished by the owners with items collected on their travels: Turkish and Moroccan ceramics, antique rugs, kilims, lanterns and pictures.
 There are two luxury bathrooms.
-Visitors are provided with cotton bedding, towels and pool towels.
+Visitors are provided with bedding, towels and pool towels.

 Outside is the heated swimming pool, with decked sun bed area.
 The orchard provides a shady place to rest and visitors are welcome to pick the fruit when in season.